Architecture ๐Ÿฆž Open Source

 Stage 4 ยท Execute

-Six simulation experiments โ€” 14,650 simulated trials
+Seven simulation experiments โ€” ~15,250 simulated trials

-Wrote simulation code in Python and R. Ran 6 experiments: Cost of Linearity (8,000 trials), Oracle Haircut (1,800), ANCOVA Bias Audit (2,400), K-Selection (1,200), Stress Test (1,100), Permutation Calibration (150).
+Wrote simulation code in Python and R. Ran 7 experiments across two major phases: Cost of Linearity (8,000 trials), Oracle Haircut (1,800), ANCOVA Bias Audit (2,400), K-Selection (1,200), Stress Test (1,100), Permutation Calibration (150), and EXP-007 joint model comparator (600+).
 Each experiment answered a specific question from the Board.

 EXP-001: 4ร— sample size penalty from ignoring heterogeneity